Sang Kancil: Sang Kancil and the Tiger

-One day, Sang Kancil was drinking at the river when a tiger who wanted to eat him suddenly arrived.
+Sang Kancil was drinking at the river when a tiger who wanted to eat him suddenly arrived.
 Sang Kancil tried to escape, but the tiger was faster than he was.
 Cornered by the tiger, he thought of how to escape.
-He told the tiger, "Your mightiness and toughness are very great, but my king has a greater strength than yours!
-Nobody can match his!"
+He told the tiger his king is stronger than him.
 Feeling taunted, the tiger declared he would challenge this “king”.
-He led the tiger to the river and told him, "Look at the water, and you will see my king."
+He led the tiger to the river and told him to look into it.
 The tiger looked into the river and thought he saw another tiger in the water.
 He growled, but the "king", his reflection, growled too.
-Then he jumped into the water, believing there was another tiger there.
-Sang Kancil took his opportunity to escape.
+The tiger jumped into the water, believing there was another tiger there as Sang Kancil took the opportunity to escape.
 After fighting with the "king" in the river, the tiger realized it was only his reflection.
 Fooled by Sang Kancil, the tiger wanted revenge and continues to hunt him down to this day.